What culture shocks can I expect in England and the United Kingdom? - cultural differences really, it's not that shocking

 Many other sizes, clothes for instance have both metric and imperial sizes shown.
 You probably won't be buying any building materials on your visit, but it probably won't surprise you to find that plywood is sold in sheets of say, 6mm thick and 4 x 8 feet, and that mixed measurements for other similar supplies are common.

 London is a great place to visit and if you come to the UK, you absolutely must visit it, however it is quite unlike the rest of the UK in many ways.
 During morning and evening rush hours in particular it is full of people making the dreary commute to their place of work and they aren't enjoying it, forget everything I said about politeness if you join them on this journey.

-Because London is a bubble, there is more reason that you should make the effort to get away and visit other parts of the UK while you are here.
+Because London is a bubble, there is more reason that you should make the effort to get away and visit other parts of the UK while you are here, you'll find things cheaper and better value away from London.
 Britain excels in the art of countryside and the commonest colour outside of cities even in the depths of winter is green.
 There is understated charm about postcard pretty villages, ancient castles that may be in almost full working order or anywhere along the scale to collapsed ruins.
 You can visit the places that inspired many famous authors and works of great literature.
 If nothing else, then at least go and eat fish and chips covered in salt and vinegar while looking out to sea.